Discipline. One word… thousands of opinions.

 When we lose our personal discipline, also our choice, we give control away to other people, external circumstances, and the inevitable randomness of life.
-We drift and become “the plaything of circumstances.”
-(Viktor Frankl, “Man’s Search for Meaning” — click to listen to The Focus 3 Podcast: #03 on this topic to learn more)
+We drift and become the plaything of circumstances (Viktor Frankl—”Man’s Search for Meaning”).

 More discipline, more choice, more control.
 Better options.
 Higher standards.
 Improved skill.
 More flexibility.